 When the purge is over, get the items out of your home as soon as possible.
 You don’t want to start a pile of clutter elsewhere and have to go through it again at some stage.
 Or have your family questioning your decisions and potentially convincing you to put some of the stuff back into your closets.
 Trust me, I’ve seen it and it was ugly!
 So whatever you’ve decided to do with your stuff, give yourself a deadline and if you haven’t completed what you were supposed to by this deadline, it’ll be time to donate it to charity or bin it.

 I hope you’ll find this list helpful.
 Any other avenues that you would recommend?
-Feel free to add onto this list by adding a comment in the section below or sending me a message.
+Feel free to add onto this list by adding a comment in the section below.